hyosung11/Launch-School/Courses/JS129/notes_dump.md

 # 1. Introduction

-Object-Oriented Programming (OOP) represents a significant departure from procedural programming, and requires not only an entirely new way of thinking but also requires learning a whole new set of vocabulary and concepts.
-If this is your first time delving into Object Oriented Programming, this is going to be a challenging course for you.
-The concepts themselves are relatively easy to pick up, but putting them together to construct an object-oriented program isn't easy.

-As you move forward in your programming journey, a big chunk, perhaps even the majority of the code you'll encounter, is probably written using an OO style.
-The procedural programming style we met in the previous course is usually used when writing smaller programs.
-Most larger programs, including most popular libraries and frameworks, use OOP.
-Building an OOP program from scratch forces that knowledge upon you.
-You won't be an expert OO programmer after this course, but you'll have hands-on experience with OOP and how to code OO programs in JavaScript.
-OOP in JavaScript is a little different than in other "classical" OOP languages, but basic concepts like inheritance and polymorphism cut across languages.
+~~OOP in JavaScript is a little different than in other "classical" OOP languages, but basic concepts like inheritance and polymorphism cut across languages.
 Learning these concepts will come in handy when you go on to learn other Object Oriented languages.

 This lesson begins by guiding you through some basic OO concepts and vocabulary.
 You'll need this knowledge to build OO programs.
-Take your time here and work through the exercises.
+Take your time here and work through the exercises.~~

 ## 2. What is OOP?